tanbiralam/InsightIQ/README.md

     ```bash
     npm run postinstall
     ```

-    This command, defined in `package.json`, runs `prisma generate` to create the Prisma client.
+    This command, defined in `package.json`, runs `prisma generate` to create the Prisma client, which is required for interacting with the database.

 6.  **Start the development server:**